Silly Names for Children and Others

 Marriage Can Create Some Odd Names

-Susan Frame from Doncaster, England wrote to the BBC in 2009 with her story.
+Susan Frame from Doncaster, England wrote to the BBC with her story.
 “I am a lawyer.
 I met and married Robert who is a banker.
 His surname is Mee.
 Now we are Sue Mee, a lawyer, and Rob Mee, a banker - ironic?
 I have taken no end of stick for this, believe me.”

 Rachel Kathryn Harr married her sweetheart, Daniel Jacob Hardy in Frederick, Maryland.
 The October 2006 nuptials were reported on by the Hagerstown Herald Mail as the Hardy-Harr Wedding.